Pip-Install-Party/Interpreter/README.md

 Each component builds on the outputs of the previous stage, concluding in a fully functional interpreter capable of processing complex inputs and producing correct results.
 This layered approach highlights the importance of modularity and abstraction in software engineering and programming language design.

-This repository contains additional functionality to further integrate these compoents and enable the interpreter's functionality.
+This repository contains additional functionality to further integrate these components and enable the interpreter's functionality.

 <!-- GETTING STARTED -->
 <a id="readme-getting-started"></a>